Donets, Ukraine: History

+Daryevsky farmstead on F.F.
+Schubert's Three-Verst Military Topographic Map of the Russian Empire.

+In 1860, Darevsky farmstead was established.
+In 1924, after Ukrainian SSR was established, Chervony Donets farmstead was created.
+In 1956, after the discovery of the Shebelinskoye gas field, construction began on the Chervony Donets settlement for gas workers and drillers, which was granted urban-type settlement status in 1959.
+In 1983, with the assistance of the Shebelinsky Gas Production Department, a television center was created in the Chervonodonetsk Secondary School (put into operation in January 1984).

 In January 1989 the population was 9653 people.
+In May 1995, the Cabinet of Ministers of Ukraine approved the decision to privatize the experimental plant located here.
 In January 2013 the population was 8997 people.

-On 19 May 2016, Verkhovna Rada adopted decision to rename Chervonyi Donets to Donets conform to the law prohibiting names of Communist origin.
+On 19 May 2016, Verkhovna Rada adopted decision to rename Chervonyi Donets to Donets, conforming to the law prohibiting names of Communist origin.

 Until 18 July 2020, Donets belonged to Balakliia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Balakliia Raion was merged into Izium Raion.

 Until 26 January 2024, Donets was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Donets became a rural settlement.

 Economy

 Transportation

 Donets has access (via a bridge) to the R78 Highway connecting Kharkiv and Balakliia, and is also connected by road with Pervomaiskyi.